WangXFng/MDSTN/README.md

 # MDSTN (Multi-Directional Short-Term Traffic Volume Prediction based on Spatio-Temporal Networks)

 ### Note
-* This repository is **no longer maintained**, as it was finished long time ago (2019 ~ 2020).
-It is recommended to utilize the latest technoloies for traffic prediction, such as GNNs and Transformer.
+* This repository is **no longer maintained**, as it was finished a long time ago (2019 ~ 2020).
+It is recommended to utilize the latest technologies for traffic prediction, such as GNNs and Transformers, instead of CNNs.
 Good luck!

 ### Prepare Data
 * Step 1.
 Download the [NYCBike](https://data.cityofnewyork.us/) dataset.